What's Hidden in a Randomly Weighted Neural Network?: Method

+where $\G$ is a subgraph of the original fully connected network\footnote{The original network has edges $\E_\textrm{fc} = \bigcup_{\ell = 1}^{L-1} \left( \V_{\ell} \times \V_{\ell + 1}\right)$ where $\times$ denotes the cross-product.}.
 As mentioned above, for each weight $w_{uv}$ in the original network we learn a \textit{popup} score $s_{uv}$.
 We choose the subnetwork $\G$ by selecting the weights in each layer which have the top-$k\%$ highest scores.
 Equation \ref{eq:our-update} may therefore be written equivalently as

 where $h(s_{uv}) = 1$ if $s_{uv}$ is among the top $k\%$ highest scores in layer $\ell$ and $h(s_{uv}) = 0$ otherwise.
 Since the gradient of $h$ is 0 everywhere it is not possible to directly compute the gradient of the loss with respect to $s_{uv}$.
 We instead use the straight-through gradient estimator \cite{ste}, in which $h$ is treated as the identity in the backwards pass -- the gradient goes ``straight-through" $h$.
+Consequently, we approximate the gradient to $s_{uv}$ as